Housing - HOME Investment Partnership Program for the City of Jackson

 - The applicant must be a Mississippi resident who is a first-time, low-income home buyer within the city limits of Jackson.

-- The applicant must be approved by a participating lender and be able to make mortgage payments after expenses.
+- The applicant must be able to make mortgage payments after expenses.

 - The applicant must have good credit and some savings for home ownership.